filippo-ferrari/munera/README.md

 2. **Weekly and Monthly Summaries**
     - Create functionality to generate weekly and monthly summaries, including filtering and sorting options.
-    ~~- Create a dashboard or log of "next expenses" that lists the next recurring expenses that you expect to receive~~
+    - ~~Create a dashboard or log of "next expenses" that lists the next recurring expenses that you expect to receive~~

 3. **Reports for Creditors and Debtors**
-    ~~- Develop reports outlining debts or credits for each creditor and debtor to provide users with a comprehensive overview.~~
+    - ~~Develop reports outlining debts or credits for each creditor and debtor to provide users with a comprehensive overview.~~
-    ~~- CRUD operations for creditors and debtors~~
+    - ~~CRUD operations for creditors and debtors~~

 4. **Create a way to set the currency of each expense**
     - It should be possible in the form of an expense